fbrusch-ik/LibDullasSwingTimer-E/README.md

 This addon does not provide any UI however.
 You need something else for that, eg. WeakAuras.

 # Installation
-Download the newest release as a ZIP from the Releases link on the right of the github page.
+Download the newest release as a ZIP from the [Releases link](https://github.com/uffefl/LibDullasSwingTimer/releases).
 Unzip to your WoW clients Interface\AddOns folder and rename the folder to LibDullasSwingTimer.
 Then follow one or more of the directions below.

 ## WeakAuras Quick Start
 For a super quick start just import this WeakAuras string: